minkymorgan/deap-er/CONTRIBUTING.md

 - Becoming a maintainer

-## Contributing Code
-Use the [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow) to propose code changes to the project:

-1. Fork the repo and create your branch from `master`.
-2. If you've changed APIs, update the documentation.
-3. If you've added code, add tests for that code.
-4. Ensure all the tests pass.
-5. Make sure your code passes linting.
-6. Issue that pull request!

 ## Reporting Bugs
 We use GitHub issues to track bugs.
 Report a bug by [opening a new issue](https://github.com/aabmets/deap-er/issues/new).